mlesniak/go-playground/README.md

 # Next steps

-- [ ] Use dedicated branch for deployment and deploy only, if a commit is in this branch
 - [ ] Rename kubernetes.container.name to service in log files (using filebeat configuration)
 - [ ] Extract log package
 - [ ] Extract computation service